nuxt/website-v2/content/en/guides/directory-structure/nuxt-config.md

 }
 ```

-You can omit the file extension for CSS/SCSS/Postcss/Less/Stylus/... files listed in the css array in your nuxt config file.
+You can omit the file extension for CSS, SCSS, Postcss, Less, Stylus, ... files listed in the css array in your nuxt config file.

 ```js{}[nuxt.config.js]
 export default {